nchowdhury2233/mindweaver/README.md

 ### Communication

 - During class we will be hanging out in the #mindweaver-students slack channel.
-- I will send any updates or announcements via the email you have on file.
-- Outside of class the best way to reach me is via email at `kimberlygoulbourne@gmail.com`.
-Slack is also an option but I check that less.

-### Contact Emails

-- Kim: kimberlygoulbourne@gmail.com